metabase/metabase/docs/questions/query-builder/expressions-list.md

 Syntax: `datetimeAdd(column, amount, unit)`.

-- column: the column with your date or timestamp values.
-- amount: The number of units to be added.
-- units: "year", "quarter", "month", "day", "hour", "second", or "millisecond".

 Example: `datetimeAdd("2021-03-25", 1, "month")` would return the value `2021-04-25`, displayed as `April 25, 2021`.

 Related: [between](#between), [datetimeSubtract](#datetimesubtract).

 ### [datetimeDiff](./expressions/datetimediff.md)

-Returns the difference between two datetimes in some unit of time: day, week, month, etc (for example, `datetimeDiff(d1, d2, "day") ` will return the number of days between `d1` and `d2`).
+Returns the difference between two datetimes in some unit of time.
+For example, `datetimeDiff(d1, d2, "day") ` will return the number of days between `d1` and `d2`.

 Syntax: `datetimeDiff(datetime1, datetime2, unit)`.

-- datetime1, datetime2: the columns or expressions with your datetime values.
-- units: "year", "quarter", "month", "day", "hour", "second", or "millisecond".

 Example: `datetimeDiff("2022-02-01", "2022-03-01", "month")` would return `1`.